rko7/flood-claims-insight-dashboard/README.md

   - View all notes in one place
   - Includes basic watchlist info when available

+- **Saved Reports**
+  - Save a report with filter settings (State, From/To, Min Paid)
+  - View Results runs the saved filters and redirects to **Claims Explorer**
+  - Delete saved reports

 ## Tech Stack

 - Node.js + Express (server)